Wyrax/GenerateSomeIntegerRanges/README.md

-# Generate Some Positive* Integer Incrementing** Ranges
+# Data Merge ranges generator for Adobe Indesign

-Tool that generates multiple integer ranges with one dash and comma separated input.
+## This tool generates some positive* integer incrementing** ranges

 General purpose of this script is to generate number ranges for the Data Merge function of Adobe InDesign publishing software so it has some limitations: